 Often, funds will combine life with TPD cover and provide it as a default in your membership, whereas income protection is usually offered as an optional extra.

-If you hold any insurance through your superannuation account, from 1 July 2019, this may be cancelled if your account is classified as inactive.
+If you hold any insurance through your superannuation account, from 1 July 2019, this may have been cancelled if your account is classified as inactive.
 Contact your Industry SuperFund to find out more.

 Why having insurance in super makes sense